vis-kid/octopress_drafts_previewer/source/_posts/2015-07-10-bourbon-mixins-02.md

 ### Attention

 Notice the whitespace between the block elements.
-If you'd be using **float**, you wouldn't see any whitespace.
-It's a kind of default whitespace that doesn't go away by setting margins to 0px.
+If you’d be using **float**, you wouldn’t see any whitespace.
+It’s a kind of default whitespace that doesn’t go away by setting margins to 0px.
 Instead set **margins to -4px** if you want to get rid of it.

 Learn more about [display](http://designshack.net/articles/css/whats-the-deal-with-display-inline-block/) here.